nondescript74/JSON-Parsing-unkeyedcontainer/README.md

 Using the Codable protocol to define the parsing instructions eliminates the need for a third party library to parse this json into a model

 This example is provided in the form of an Apple Playgroud

+You may also wish to visit www.Cocoacasts.com for further help on Codable and its use as well as developer.apple.com https://developer.apple.com/documentation/foundation/archives_and_serialization/encoding_and_decoding_custom_types